-CH 05043 NEW AMERICAN RELIGIOUS GROUPS
+CH 05043 NEW AMERICAN RELIGIOUS GROUPS 3 hrs.

-A study of religious groups that have emerged outside the mainstream of American religious tradition with special attention to those presently active in the Mid-South Area.
-Among those included will be Mormons, Jehovah's Witnesses, Christian Science, the Nation of Islam, the Unification Church, "Hare Krishnas," and the New Age Movement.
+This course will look at religious groups that have emerged outside the mainstream of American religious tradition with special attention to those presently active in the Mid-South Area.
+Among those included will be Mormons, Jehovah's Witnesses, Christian Scientists, the Nation of Islam, the Unification Church, "Hare Krishnas," and the New Age Movement.
 (See CM 05043).